 Previous GRC solutions have never hit the mark.
-ACL’s offering brings much-needed simplification and consistency.
+Galvanize’s offering brings much-needed simplification and consistency.
 Most importantly, people like using it.

-The history of GRC (governance, risk and compliance) solutions, ACL senior product manager Tom Faraday confesses, is not a happy one.
+The history of GRC (governance, risk and compliance) solutions, Galvanize Senior Product Manager Tom Faraday confesses, is not a happy one.
 Far too many times vendors have offered products that claim to deliver the same process to all three lines of defence, yet in practice have done anything but.
-This is a state of affairs that enterprise governance software provider ACL wants to change.
+This is a state of affairs that enterprise governance software provider Galvanize wants to change.

 While being able to tweak every application to the needs of each function might sound attractive, it doesn’t add to combined assurance; rather, it detracts from it.
 If everyone is doing something a little different to the same data model, there is, inevitably, duplication and waste.

-The ACL GRC solution, which has been on offer since 2015 and is used by about 7,000 global clients of which 60% represent Fortune 500 companies, is rather different.
-It is a fully integrated SaaS (software as a service) application to be used across all three lines to plan, document, test, and report.
+The Galvanize GRC solution, which has been on offer since 2015 and is used by about 7,000 global clients, of which 60% represent Fortune 500 companies, is rather different.
+It is a fully integrated SaaS (software as a service) application to be used across all three lines to plan, document, test and report.
 It aims to avoid the silos so often created by banks when operational risk controls are implemented.

 Same, simple, streamline